mm-mazhar/mazhar/README.md

 </table>

 * [DASHBOARD Twitter Dash Plotly App](https://github.com/mazqoty/Dashboard-Twitter-Analytics)
 This is simple example of twitter API implementation to extract on going twitter trends in different countries, recent searches, user's info, and user's tweet.
-This dashboard is made only for educational purpose. #### 👀 it on [Heroku](https://twitteranalyticsdashapp.herokuapp.com/)
+This dashboard is made only for educational purpose.
+See 👀 it on [Heroku](https://twitteranalyticsdashapp.herokuapp.com/)

 <table style="width:100%">